keptn/keptn.github.io/content/docs/0.16.x/operate/advanced_install_options/index.md

 **Download Containers/Images**

 Within the Helm Charts several Docker Images are referenced (Keptn specific and some third party dependencies).
-We recommend to pulling, re-tagging and pushing those images to a local registry that the Kubernetes cluster can reach.
+We recommend pulling, re-tagging and pushing those images to a local registry that the Kubernetes cluster can reach.

-We are providing a helper script for this in our Git repository: https://github.com/keptn/keptn/blob/master/installer/airgapped/pull_and_retag_images.sh
+A helper script is provided for this in our Git repository: https://github.com/keptn/keptn/blob/master/installer/airgapped/pull_and_retag_images.sh

 For convenience, you can use the following commands to download and execute the script: